racheltao/UAEM2017/README.md

 * What is transparency?
 Why does it matter?
 * What is advocacy?
-* What is UAEM and AllTrials USA?
+* What is UAEM?
+What is AllTrials USA?
 * What role can you play in advocacy for transparency?
 * Defining your advocacy issue and advocacy goal.
 * Introduce Log Frame and Power Map.